Storage#

 PostgreSQL Reader#

-To start PostgreSQL reader, execute the following command:
+To start PostgreSQL reader:

 docker-compose -f docker/addons/postgres-reader/docker-compose.yml up -d